Andrus Murumets

 Andrus Murumets (born 20 July 1978) is an Estonian strongman and entrant to the World's Strongest Man contest.
 He reached 5th in the World Rankings according to the IFSA rankings in 2008.

 Andrus competed in the IFSA World Championships in 2005 finishing 4th, 5th in 2006 and 5th in 2007.
 Andrus has competed in the Arnold Strongman Classic 3 times, his best finish was 3rd in 2007.
 In 2009 he became the overall champion of the Strongman Champions League.

 He has been described by Svend Karlsen as having the strongest grip in the world.
+Having competed in 40 International strongman competitions and winning 6 of them, Andrus is among the 50 most decorated strongmen of all time.

 Murumets lives near Tallinn in Üksnurme, Saku Parish.
 Since May 2011 Murumets is working as a police officer.